apple/swift-protobuf/Documentation/FAQ.md

 files](https://github.com/apple/swift-protobuf/blob/main/Documentation/PLUGIN.md#how-to-specify-code-generation-options),
 we prefer not to add customization points like this.

-The problem with generation options, especially if the change the generated API surface, is it leads to problems if two pieces of code depend on the same `.proto` files.
+The problem with generation options, especially if they change the generated API surface, is that it leads to problems if two pieces of code depend on the same `.proto` files.
 If the two pieces of code rely on different option settings, it may not be possible for them to work correctly together.
 This can prevent protobuf-using libraries from being used in the same program.